Density of states #

 Normalize: this does not perform a quantum-mechanical normalization.
 It only rescales the selected projection values so they add up to one for plotting.
 Projection values depend on the selected projection basis and projection radii, and the selected set may be incomplete.

-Legend Panel
+Legend panel

 Legend Label: enter custom legend text for the filter.
 Leave this field empty to use the auto-generated label from your projection selection.